 BEST began as an outgrowth of the Ohio Valley Labor-Management Construction Council, which began in 1971.
 Today we have over six thousand of the area’s finest craftsmen and over 400 building trades contractors in our organization.
 We also serve the community with scholarships, partnerships, and apprenticeships programs.

 Project BEST Commitment to Community

-With our membership’s support, we are able to assist our communities’ churches, Little League teams, Chamber of Commerce’s, hospitals, Ohio Valley Athletic Conference sports (including football, wrestling, basketball, baseball, and cheerleading), local soup kitchens, the United Way of the Upper Ohio Valley, the United Way of Jefferson County, the American Red Cross, the Humane Society and Catholic Charities to effect positive change.
+With our membership’s support, we are able to assist our communities’ churches, Little League teams, Chambers of Commerce, hospitals, Ohio Valley Athletic Conference sports (including football, wrestling, basketball, baseball, and cheerleading), local soup kitchens, the United Way of the Upper Ohio Valley, the United Way of Jefferson County, the American Red Cross, the Humane Society and Catholic Charities to effect positive change.